conestack/cone.app/docs/source/ajax.rst

 Forms
 -----

-AJAX forms are automatically detected and computed porperly as long as they are rendered via ``cone.app.browser.authoring.render_form``.
-However, the default rendering location is the main content area of the page.
-If the DOM element on client side containing the form differs, re-rendering definitions of the form must also change in order to make validation error form re-rendering do the right thing.
+AJAX forms are automatically detected and computed properly as long as they are rendered via ``cone.app.browser.authoring.render_form``.
+Default rendering location is the main content area of the page.
+If DOM element on client side containing the form is not default, re-rendering definitions of form must also change in order to make validation error form re-rendering do the right thing.

 The rendering target of a form can be changed with ``cone.app.browser.ajax.ajax_form_fiddle``.
 Provide a plumbing part hooking to